 The 24 Hours of Lemons is restricted to cars that were purchased, fixed up, and track-prepped for a total of $500 or less.
 At most venues, the racing consists of tech inspection and track testing on Friday, endurance-race sessions on Saturday and Sunday, and breaks for sleeping, eating, and Band-Aid application every night.

-Infield access for the weekend is $30.
+Tickets for the weekend are $30 and include infield access.
 Kids 12-and-under are free.